IHE-SDC-WG/SDC-CDM/README.md

 ## Setup

-Run `docker compose up` to start a Postgres database containing the OMOP CDM
+`docker compose up` starts a Postgres database with the OMOP CDM loaded in

+To reset the database, run `docker compose down -v` to remove the db volume before running `docker compose up` again

+## Importing SDC forms

+`db-utils/import_sdc_form.py [file]` imports an XML SDC form into the database